 Numerous studies have shown that pasteurization, which involves heating compost or soil to 160 degrees for an hour, or 180 degrees for 30 minutes, kills a high percentage of all fungi and bacteria (the good and the bad), while preserving the biological integrity of the material — and its ability to suppress other diseases.
 Pasteurization kills persistent insects such as fungus gnats, too, along with all but a few heat-resistant weed seeds.
 The temperature must not go above 190 degrees, which can result in the formation of compounds that hinder plant growth.

-In summer, a solar cooker made from a cardboard box (See Solar Cooking for Free) will heat a 3-gallon black plastic pot filled with soil and enclosed in a plastic bag within a few hours (search for solar cooker and you’ll find three articles that describe easy-to-build models).
+In summer, a solar cooker made from a cardboard box (See Making a Solar Cooking for Free) will heat a 3-gallon black plastic pot filled with soil and enclosed in a plastic bag within a few hours (search for "solar cooker" at motherearthnews.com and you’ll find three or more articles that describe easy-to-build models).

 The rest of the year, use your oven and a big heat-retaining Pyrex baking dish (mine came from a thrift store) to pasteurize compost or soil.
 When done correctly, you will smell an earthy fragrance as the process unfolds.
 (Reports of foul odors from oven pasteurization are wildly exaggerated.)
 Here’s the basic method.

 • Preheat the oven to 200 degrees.
 Place 3 to 4 quarts of screened, mature compost (or screened rich garden soil) in a bucket or pail, and mix in enough water to make it lightly moist.
 Spread the moistened material in a large metal or glass pan, but don’t pack it down because steam needs to be able to circulate through the crevices.
 Cover tightly with aluminum foil.
 Poke a meat or oven thermometer into the center of the cover at a diagonal angle.